5 ways baby skin is different to yours

 Baby skin loses moisture at bathtime.

 Moisture is important to keep baby skin healthy – it loses moisture much faster than yours.
-You can start putting it back before they’re even out of the bath with our Rich Moisture Baby Bar.
+You can start putting it back before they’re even out of the bath with our Rich Moisture Hypoallergenic Baby Bar.
 It’s gentler and more nourishing than ordinary baby soap

 Baby skin needs constant moisture.

 As delicate baby skin loses moisture so easily, it’s not surprising if you want your baby lotion to keep them comfortable for as long as possible.
-Our Rich Moisture Baby Lotion moisturizes throughout the day
+Our Rich Moisture Hypoallergenic Lotion moisturizes throughout the day

 Tear-free is best.

 Your skin might be different to your baby’s, but your eyes are the same: they’ll sting when some bath products get in there.
-But tear-free shampoos tested by ophthalmologists, such as our Rich Moisture Baby Shampoo, should prevent that problem
+But tear-free shampoos tested by ophthalmologists, such as our Rich Moisture Hypoallergenic Shampoo, should prevent that problem

 Baby’s scalp is sensitive.